lucashofer/atomcloud/docs/main.rst

-In order to utilize the GPU accelerated fitting, you will need to install JAX and JAXFit as without it AtomCloud will default to CPU fitting using SciPy.
+In order to utilize the GPU accelerated fitting, you will need to install JAX >= 0.4.4 and JAXFit >= 0.0.5 as without them AtomCloud will default to CPU fitting using SciPy.
 JAXFit is written in pure Python and is based on the JAX package.
 JAX therefore needs to be installed before installing JAXFit via pip.
 JAX installation requires a bit of effort since it is optimized for the computer hardware you'll be using (GPU vs. CPU).

 Installing JAX on Linux is natively supported by the JAX team and instructions to do so can be found `here <https://github.com/google/jax#installation>`_.